-In both 1998 and 1999, pedestrian crashes accounted for approximately 30% of total reportable crashes.
-While vehicular crashes increased significantly in 2000, pedestrian crashes, as a percentage of all reportable crashes, declined to less than 15%.
-Starting in 2001, vehicular crashes began a downward trend from a high of 24 in 2000 to a low of 2 in 2005 but then went back up to six and nine in 2006 and 2007, respectively.
-Pedestrian crashes steadily declined from 1999 tp 2003 but had odd increases in 2004 and 2006.
+In both 1998 and 1999, pedestrian accidents accounted for approximately 30% of total reportable accidents.
+While vehicular accidents increased significantly in 2000, pedestrian accidents, as a percentage of all reportable accidents, declined to less than 15%.
+Starting in 2001, vehicular accidents began a downward trend from a high of 24 in 2000 to a low of 2 in 2005.
+Pedestrian accidents declined fairly steadily from a high of six in 1999 to one in 2005.
 As with the other improvements implemented throughout this corridor, the treatments at this location are part of an overall plan for improving traffic and safety throughout the area.